chenlinear/chenlinear.github.io/content/posts/20230910-machine-learning-notes-graphnet.md

 math: true
 ---

+Technically this is only part of the entire blog post.
+My `.ipynb` are available at GitHub repository [blog-graphnet](https://github.com/ChenLi2049/blog-graphnet), see §3.

 ## §1 Graph & Matrix

 Graphs can be represented by adjacency matrix, which can be normalized into [Frobenius normal form](https://en.wikipedia.org/wiki/Frobenius_normal_form), see [_Matrices and graphs_ - by Tivadar Danka - The Palindrome](https://thepalindrome.org/p/matrices-and-graphs).